*Festive Klaxon* THERE’S ONLY ONE WEEK TO GO FESTIVE FOOD LOVING FRIENDS!

 - Pour the coconut out onto a dinner plate.

 - Using 2 teaspoons, scoop up small spoonfuls and then push off the spoon with the other one.
-Roll in your hands until a ball is formed, roll the sticky balls in the coconut.
+Using very clean hands, roll until a ball is formed.
+Then roll the sticky balls in the coconut.

 - Store in the fridge until serving.